 The Board of Regents has authorized the university to charge a student's delinquent account for all collection costs incurred by the university.
 The normal collection fee is 17 percent plus attorney and/or court costs.
 The service charge for a dishonored check is $30.
 Requests for services (for example, transcripts, diplomas, registration) will be denied until all debts are paid.

-Please see the USM residency policy for specific details about residency requirements.
+Please see the Policy on Student Classification for Admission and Tuition Purposes for specific details about residency requirements.

 Financial aid and tuition remission for University System of Maryland employees cannot be applied to noncredit courses.
 Golden ID benefits may not be applied to fees, noncredit courses, specialty graduate programs, or doctoral programs.
 Regular tuition rates apply for cooperative education, course challenge examinations, and EXCEL 301.

 GI Bill is a registered trademark of the U.S. Department of Veterans Affairs.
 More information about education benefits offered by VA is available on the U.S. government GI Bill website.

 The UCSP 615 requirement may be waived if you previously earned a graduate degree from a regionally accredited institution.
 For more information, contact your academic advisor.